olcortesb/is-agentcore-the-new-lambda/2_Run_AgentCore_send_message_to_sqs/README.md

 # Step 2: AgentCore with SQS Integration

-This experiment demonstrates AgentCore as a serverless compute service that sends results to Amazon SQS, replicating a common Lambda + SQS pattern.
+This experiment intends to demonstrate AgentCore as a serverless compute service that sends results to Amazon SQS, replicating a common Lambda + SQS pattern.

 ## Overview